 Asset-based lenders view the world a little differently.
 Sure, the creditworthiness of the borrower matters.
 However, true asset-based lenders are at least as sensitive to the collectibility of the borrower’s accounts receivable.
 To the extent the borrower sells to large, creditworthy customers such as national retail chains, an asset-based lender might be willing to overlook some uncertainty about the borrower’s future cash flow.
 In other words, collectible receivables and readily liquidated inventory can overcome uncertainties regarding a borrower’s free cash flow in the eyes of an asset-based lender.

 Asset-based Loans Are Not New

 Asset-based loans have been around a long time.
 Early in my career, I worked in the “leveraged capital” group of a very large, global bank.
 We made competitively priced loans of $50 million or more to established companies having revenues of at least $100 million.

 In many cases, my bank would lead a “syndicate.”
 That is, my employer would originate, negotiate, and manage the credit.
 Other banks would “buy” pieces of the loan.
 Syndication is a way to manage loan portfolio diversification, boost profits, and develop differentiating expertise through the origination of more loans than would otherwise be possible.

 Quite frequently, our group would make asset-based loans that couldn’t be underwritten per the standards of the “normal” bank.
-Usually, this was due the leverage of the borrower.
+Usually, this was due to the leverage of the borrower.
 Oftentimes, the borrower’s high debt level was the result of a leveraged acquisition or buyout (“LBO”).

 Such asset-based loans required the services of an entire floor of receivables and inventory specialists as well as a dedicated team of auditors.
 That kind of loan overhead wasn’t cheap.
 Because we charged competitive rates of interest, we had to make big loans to fairly large borrowers in order to make a profit.